-Club and individual launches can range from the simplest versions of beginner rockets to highly coordinated media events with launches of scale Saturn’s / Apollo’s.
+Club and individual launches can still range from the simplest versions of beginner rockets to highly coordinated media events with launches of scale Saturn’s focused on the above specific missions.

 Sections, clubs, and rocket friends simply set a plan to do this, figure out how much you want to do, what is reasonable and within your means, then start their checklists and countdowns.

-This is however, a once-in-a-lifetime chance for NAR members to get great positive exposure for our Aero STEM space oriented hobby, reconnect with former members, create more BAR’s or even bring another generation into the wonder of low, mid, and high power rocketry.
+This is still an excellent chance for NAR members to generate great positive exposure for our Aero STEM space oriented hobby, reconnect with former members, create more BAR’s and even bring another generation into the wonder of low, mid, and high power rocketry.
 If you are looking for a time to grow your club – this is it!

 Starting Simple – Plan a launch!
 This is the most easily accomplished and successful plan and everything beyond it requires real coordination and effort.
 Just have FUN and launch rockets!
 But get your launch registered on the NAR calendar on this page.